slgrobotics/robots_bringup/Docs/Lawnmower/README.md

 make px4_sitl gz_lawnmower
 ```
 In *QGroundControl* use one of the mission plans from the *~/lawnmow/PX4-Autopilot/plans* folder.

+**Note:** the model used in simulation describes my (now retired) [Crazed Rhino](https://github.com/slgrobotics/robots_bringup/blob/main/Docs/Lawnmower/CrazedRhino.md) mower.
+There is no model for current project yet.

 There are many other vehicle models available for simulation, for example:
 ```